Geometry of Random Cayley Graphs of Abelian Groups: Diameter

 Moreover, the implicit lower bound on the diameter holds deterministically, ie for all choices of generators, and for all Abelian groups, and, when $k \gg \log \abs G$, the implicit upper bound holds for all groups, not just Abelian groups. \end{thm}

-\begin{rmk*} While we only state and prove the result for $k \gtrsim \log \abs G$, the argument can be extended to allow $k \ll \log \abs G$, provided $\log \abs G / k$ diverges sufficiently slowly.
-This requires a little more care; we do not explore the details here. \end{rmk*}
+\begin{rmkt*} We only state and prove the result for $k \gtrsim \log \abs G$, but the argument can be extended to allow $k \ll \log \abs G$, provided $\log \abs G / k$ diverges sufficiently slowly.
+This requires a little more care; we do not explore the details here. \end{rmkt*}

 As always, we drop the $N$-subscripts in the proof, eg writing $\diam G_k$ or $\abs G$.

 \begin{Proof}[Proof of \cref{res-p3:diam:conc:res}] Clearly $\diam G_k = \mcd_k(1) \ge \mcd_k(\beta)$ for all $\beta \in [0,1]$.
 Hence typical distance is trivially a lower bound on the diameter.
 It remains to consider the upper bound.